Signs of Alcoholism

 - Gastrointestinal tract

 Another common trait found in alcoholics is denial about serious medical problems.
-Many will attribute their health issues to other areas of their life such as stress or their family’s genes.
-Alcoholism will increase one’s risk for the following conditions:
+Many alcoholics will attribute their health issues to other areas of their life such as stress or their family’s genes.
+While doing this, alcoholism will increase one’s risk for the following conditions:

 - Stomach problems